lhalf/licenses/README.md

-  collect  Collects all licenses into a folder summary  Provides a summary of all licenses check    Checks all licenses for inconsistencies diff     Diff the current licenses folder against what would be collected
+  collect  Collects all licenses into a folder summary  Provides a summary of all licenses check    Checks all licenses for inconsistencies diff     Compare the current licenses folder against what would be collected

 Options:
   -d, --dev                  Include dev dependencies [default: excluded]